hoffmangroup/allmytexs/README.md

 `fotlatexmk`: run `latexmk` and filter results for only potentially interesting warnings and errors

-`texemail`: run `texlint`, optionally run `latexdiff` and generate a covering email for authors with a new revision
+`texemail`: run `texlint`, optionally run `latexdiff`, and generate a covering email for authors with a new revision

 `texlint`: run `fotlatexmk`, `chktex`, `hunspell`, and `linkchecker`